-Some things have changed in the last century of celebrating Founders’ Day season
+Some things have changed in the last century and three-quarters.

 University of Wisconsin alumni and alumnae (that’s male — or a mixed group of male and female — and female graduates, in case your Latin is a bit rusty) used to congregate separately, for example.
 And in the 1930s and ’40s, hundreds, if not thousands, would settle in next to their radio sets to listen to the university band play “On, Wisconsin” live from the Memorial Union.